ivangfr/springboot-mesos-chronos/README.md

 ## Goal

 The goal of this project is to create a simple Java application and use [`Chronos`](https://mesos.github.io/chronos) to run it in specific intervals.
-In order to simulate finishing status of the job (successfully or error), there is an environment variable `EXIT_CODE` that can be set as:
+In order to simulate the finishing status of the job as successfully or error, there is an environment variable `EXIT_CODE` that can be set as:
 ```
 0 = success (default)
 !0 = failure.
 ```
-Besides, there is an environment variable called `SLEEP`, `default 5000`, to change the amount of time the thread sleeps (_in milliseconds_).
-The idea of the `SLEEP` is to simulate the application processing something that takes time, for example.
+Besides, there is an environment variable called `SLEEP`, default `5000`, that can be used to change the amount of time the thread sleeps (_in milliseconds_).
+The idea of the `SLEEP` is to simulate the application processing time.

 ## Start Environment

 1. Open one terminal.

-2. Go to `/dev` folder inside `/springboot-mesos-chronos` root folder.

-3. Export the machine ip address to `HOST_IP_ADDR` environment variable.
+2. Export the machine ip address to `HOST_IP_ADDR` environment variable.
 > It can be obtained by executing `ifconfig` command on Mac/Linux terminal or `ipconfig` on Windows;
 ```
 export HOST_IP_ADDR=...
 ```

-4. Inside `/springboot-mesos-chronos/dev` folder run
+3. Go to `/springboot-mesos-chronos` root folder and run
 ```
 docker-compose up -d
 ```